Upgrade Your Ride

 If you want your car to handle better, start with a good set of tires.
-Power is great and all, but if you don’t have quality rubber to provide grip and translate it to the road, high-output oomph is all for nothing.
+More power is great and all, but if you don’t have quality rubber to provide grip and translate it to the road, oomph is all for nothing.

 Best: Denso Iridium Racing $37+

 Engine Control Unit (ECU) Flash

 The ECU in your car is set up from the factory to control the fuel-air mixture in the engine, which maximizes efficiency and power.
 Problem is, manufacturers program the ECU’s parameters well below the engine’s true capability, mostly as a safety net.
 A quick reprogramming can unlock all sorts of engine performance — and in some instances, even return better gas mileage.

 Good: SCT Performance X4 Power Flash Programmer $379+

 Better: AEM EMS-4 Universal Engine Management System $599+